Help with your fees

 As there is a fixed amount allocated for the Student Rebate Scheme by the University, the rates are set depending on the number of applicants.
 To determine the rates for the first six months we request you to submit your application form as soon as possible.
 From July different rates may apply if a large number of applications has been submitted after March.

-Overseas full fee paying students who are not eligible for a Child Care Benefit through the Commonwealth may be eligible for a student rebate.
+Overseas full fee paying students who are not eligible for a Child Care Subsidy through the Commonwealth may be eligible for a student rebate.
 Please contact the Children's Services Administrative Officer on 8344 9621 for further information and assistance.

 You can also apply for the student rebate if your child attends a child care centre other than the university centres.